srhojo/srhojo/README.md

 # Hello, My name is Javier

-I'm a proffesional software developer for more than 8 years.
+I'm a professional Backend software developer for more than 8 years specialised in the development of architectures and APIs..

 Since 2014 I have been developing mainly in Java, creating from small applications and backends, to microservices architectures with Spring Cloud and Docker.